Best Black Friday TV deals 2020: 4K TV deals from Samsung, LG, Sony, and more

 $749.99 $529.99 at Best Buy

-A fantastic price for a 70-inch 4K TV, you can score a massive $229 discount on this premium Samsung 70-inch smart TV.
+A fantastic price for a 70-inch 4K TV, Best Buy members can score a massive $229 discount on this premium Samsung 70-inch smart TV.
 This stunning set features a voice remote and the picture is engineered to reduce glare and enhance color, providing a vibrant picture no matter where you sit.

 View Deal